Artificial Intelligence for Music

 Submission Requirements

-Submissions should be a maximum of 6 pages.
+Submissions should be a maximum of 6 pages without references.
 Work in progress is welcome.
 Authors are encouraged to include descriptions of their prototype implementations.
 Additionally, authors are encouraged to interact with workshop attendees by including posters or demonstrations at the end of the workshop.
 Conceptual designs without any evidence of practical implementation are discouraged.

 Topics of Interest